EBRD-GPA-TC-Facility/Kazakhstan-OCDS-Transformation-and-Analytics/README.md

 *	The approach used for reporting was considered inefficient, unreliable, time-consuming, and hard to verify.

 ## Objectives and vision
-Working with the EBRD GPA Technical Cooperation Facility, the Ministry of Finance decided to modernise its public procurement system, ensuring it can draw on the data stored within its national eletroninc procurement system to drive improved public procurement policies and decisions.
+Working with the EBRD GPA Technical Cooperation Facility, the Ministry of Finance decided to modernise its public procurement system, ensuring it can draw on the data stored within its national electronic procurement system to drive improved public procurement policies and decisions.
 It aimed to:

 *	Provide improved public procurement statistics to guide decision making;
 *	Generate automated public procurement reports;